fybrik/fybrik/site/docs/samples/notebook-read.md

     ```bash
     {"assetID":"paysim-csv-ab123"}
     ```
-    Store the asset ID in a `CATALOGED_ASSET` variable:
+    Store the asset name in a `CATALOGED_ASSET` variable.
+When you use the Katalog data catalog, the asset name includes the kubernetes namespace, as in:
     ```bash
-    CATALOGED_ASSET="paysim-csv-ab123"
+    CATALOGED_ASSET="fybrik-notebook-sample/paysim-csv-ab123"
     ```

 If you look at the asset creation request above, you will notice that in the `resourceMetadata` field, we request that the asset should be tagged with the `Purpose.finance` tag, and that three of its columns should be tagged with the `PII.Sensitive` tag.
 Those tags will be referenced below in the access policy rules.
 Tags are important because they are used to determine whether an application would be allowed to access a dataset, and if so, which transformations should be applied to it.